MC-DeltaT/cpu-performance-demos/superscalar-execution/README.md

 - Make
 - perf

-## Build & Run
+## Tutorial

+The assembly program `superscalar.s` consists of a loop with three independent arithmetic operations per iteration.

-To build, run in this directory:
+To build the program, run in this directory:

 ```bash
 make